codeofmohit/netflix-gpt/README.md

         - make all things mobile responsive ✅

   - add footer in site
-  - bug fix, after clicking on search only, if can't fetch gptsearch then only show then JIO network issue
+  - bug fix, after clicking on search only, if can't fetch gptsearch then only show then JIO network issue ✅
-  - show hide password option on login form
+  - show hide password option on login form, also fix login page styling
   - add buttons for scroll
   - validation on chatGPT search bar!
   - add google auth also